 - Unlike the other Trusts listed, a Lifetime Trust can be set up by a single unmarried occupant or widower.
 A Lifetime Trust is best suited to those who have no outstanding mortgage.
 If you have a mortgage in place and are interested in the above, agreement can potentially be gained from your lender but will depend on your specific circumstances.

-- If you need help with financial planning and have questions regarding Inheritance Tax.
+- If you need help with Inheritance Tax planning or have questions regarding Inheritance Tax.
 Findon Legal Consultants can arrange for a specialist to discuss this with you further.

 - People often want their children to inherit their family home in the event of one or both of them passing away, however, without sufficient protection this may not always be possible.